Welcome to

 NYC NeuroCog tailors care to your needs.

-Starting with a comprehensive intake, we help you understand your symptoms and design an individualized plan for targeted evaluation and treatment.
-We may refer you to see a neurologist for headache treatment, a vestibular physical therapist to help with dizziness, a sleep specialist to support you through insomnia, or another network clinician to identify why you don’t feel the same as you used to.
-Every patient post-injury presents differently, though there are common symptoms such as these that can be ameliorated with intervention.
+Starting with a comprehensive intake, we help you understand your symptoms and deliver an individualized plan for targeted evaluation and treatment.
+We may refer you to a neurologist for headache treatment, a vestibular physical therapist for dizziness, a sleep specialist for insomnia, or a psychiatrist for medication management or counseling, or another network clinician to help identify why you do not feel the same as you did before your injury.

-Following your intake, neuropsychological or educational evaluations may also help guide our approach to treatment for cognitive changes, such as memory, attention, problem-solving, or language issues.
-You may come to us with an assessment from another provider, or a NYC NeuroCog-managed neuropsychologist will administer one.
+Following your intake, neuropsychological or educational evaluations may help guide our approach to treatment for cognitive changes, including memory, attention, problem-solving, and language.
+You may come to us with an evaluation from another provider, or a NYC NeuroCog-affiliated neuropsychologist will administer one.

-Treatment may involve individualized cognitive remediation, and a support group may also be recommended, as meeting with those experiencing the same challenges is often beneficial.
-Some people also benefit from psychological counseling for changes in mood and behavior.
+Treatment may include individualized cognitive remediation, and in some cases, a support group may be recommended.
+Connecting with others facing similar challenges is often an important part of the healing process.
+Some individuals also benefit from psychological counseling to address changes in mood and behavior, along with ongoing medical management.

 A complete analysis of cognition, including attention, concentration, visual and verbal long- and short-term memory, language, visual-spatial skill, and executive functioning (reasoning, processing speed, self-regulation, organization and planning) as well as motivation, social-emotional skills and behavior will guide each student’s treatment plan.